LTUC/amman-dotnet-401d2/Resources/UserSecrets.md

 ```

 Your local project is now ready to go.
 No more worries about uploading api
-keys and passwrods to git.
+keys and passwords to git.
 However since our secret.json file is not deployed
-with your project that production version on Azure is now missing some importnat
+with your project that production version on Azure is now missing some important
 stuff.

-Fortunetly Azure has a simple way for us to add in user secret data like this.
+Fortunately Azure has a simple way for us to add in user secret data like this.
 Follow these steps within your Azure Portal:
 1. Go to your App Services
 2. Select the site you are working on